 Internet access is available in all residence halls on campus.
 Students must bring their own computers to access the Internet from their dormitories.
 The LMU Network supports both Windows based and Apple Mac based computers.
 The IS Helpdesk is more familiar with Microsoft Windows environments, but can offer basic help for Apple Mac computers as well.
 Wireless-N is available in all dormitories on the main campus, and wired ports are also available in most rooms.
-To access the LMU Network and the Internet from your dorm room, your computer must have either a Wireless B, G, or N card, or a wired NIC (Network Interface Card).
+To access the LMU Network and the Internet from your dorm room, your computer must have either a Wireless B, G, or N card.
 To access the student wireless network, connect your computer to the network named LMU_OpenAccess and enter your LMU Pathway account credentials when prompted.

-Students who wish to connect to the Internet will be required to install a network access control (NAC) client.
+Students who wish to connect to the Internet will be required to keep their computers in compliance with IS policies, which will include installing a network access control (NAC) client on their local PC.
 This client is used by the University to assure that the student computer has updated virus protection, is running an authentic operating system and has all the necessary security patches for that operating system installed.
 This client is a non-intrusive application that can easily be removed when the student disconnects from the University's network.
 Students will not be allowed to connect to the network without this application.